thoughtworks/dancing-glyphs/README.md

 This is work-in-progress.
 Plase note:

-* Currently there is no configuration sheet, all configuration must be done in the source code at the top of `DancingGlypsView.swift`
+* Currently there is no configuration sheet, all configuration must be done in `Configuration.swift`

-* Rendering is not hardware accelerated yet and consumes a lot of CPU.
-Don't use this on battery power (yet).
+* Dark mode is currently broken

-* Rendering is also not multithreaded which puts a limit on performance.
-On a middle-of-the-road MacBook Pro (Retina) the framerate drops below 30 FPS when the glyphs are bigger than about 35% of the screen height.
+* Rendering is CPU intensive, despite hardware acceleration.
+Better don't use this on battery power.

 * Frame rate is always displayed in the bottom left corner for now.